bscotch/stitch/README.md

 Everything inside those three "groups", starting at the "TitleScreen" level and including any subfolders, is included as a "TitleScreen" asset and can be imported together into another Gamemaker 2 project.

-Use case: At Bscotch, we have a separate Gamemaker project for our shared asset library, including our login system, a large script library, common objects, and more.
-We use the module system to import this shared library into all of our games.
-This makes it easy to maintain shared assets and to start new projects with a huge head start.
+Use case: At Bscotch, we have a separate Gamemaker project for our shared asset library that includes our login system, a large script library, common objects, and more.
+We use the module system to import this shared library into all of our games, and to keep it up to date in all games.

 #### Module Import Notes <a id="modules-notes"></a>